-In addition to the reports prepared for the initial bail hearing, the Bail Agency provides a number of other interviewing services to the Court.
-Occasionally a surety bond is set and the defendant is detained because the judge does not have sufficient verified information to justify release on non-financial conditions.
-Often subsequent reports can be prepared either at the request of a judge in the form of a bond review, or at the initiative of the Bail Agency when it appears that additional information can be verified and a new recommendation made.
-During 1977 the Agency submitted 301 updated reports for bond review purposes.
-In addition, the Bail Agency is occasionally called upon to prepare reports for defendants arraigned on Grand Jury original indictments, or conduct the initial screening for the purpose of a referral for a mental competency examination.
-Another pre-release service carried out by the Bail Agency is the submission of bail reports for "traffic lock-ups" -- individuals charged with traffic or municipal code offenses who have been detained.
-In 1977 the Agency verified and submitted 987 reports to assist the Court in the pretrial release process for these cases.
+The Pretrial Services Agency not only prepares reports for use at the initial bail hearing, but provides a number of other interviewing services as well.
+Occasionally, a surety bond is set and the defendant is detained because the judge does not have sufficient verified information to justify release on non-financial conditions.
+Often subsequent reports can be prepared either at the request of a judge in the form of a bond review, or at the initiative of the Agency when it appears that additional information can be verified or that the defendant can be placed in 24-hour supervision of a third party custodian.
+During 1978 the Agency submitted 401 updated reports for bond review purposes, an increase of one third over the number submitted the previous year.